MODULE 6 - Mathematics

 Important: The activities in this module require specific math skills.
 If you don't have them, you can substitute the activities in Module 6 for those in the Extension of Modules 3 or Extension of Module 5

-Activity 1: Read the text Introductory course to Mathematics (estimated hours of work: 8 h).
+Activity 1: Read the text Introductory course to Mathematics (work: 8 hours).

-Activity 2: Read the examples related to the three proposed educational scenarios (estimated hours of work: 12 h, approximately three hours each).
+Activity 2: Read the examples related to the three proposed educational scenarios (work: 12 hours, approximately three hours each).

 Activity 3: A teacher activity is proposed divided into two stages: